 Macroinvertebrate Indices of Biotic Integrity (IBI)

-MassDEP has developed new macroinvertebrate Indices of Biotic Integrity (IBIs) that will address the needs of MassDEP to assess multiple types of perennial, wadeable streams using biological indicators.
+MassDEP has developed macroinvertebrate Indices of Biotic Integrity (IBIs) to assess aquatic life conditions of multiple types of perennial, wadeable streams using biological indicators.
 IBIs were calibrated using a reference condition approach to identify characteristics of relatively undisturbed biological communities.
 Use of these IBIs will improve MassDEP’s diagnostic ability to identify degradation in biological integrity and water quality.
 Two IBIs were developed for high-gradient (riffle-dominated) streams in Massachusetts: one for the Western Highlands and another for the Central Hills.
 These two regions represent the natural variability of stream conditions found throughout the state.
-In addition, a single IBI was developed for low-gradient streams and is applicable state-wide.
-These IBIs will be included in the 2022 Consolidated Assessment and Listing Methodology (CALM) and will be used to determine the aquatic life use support status of wadeable streams for reporting under sections 305(b) and 303(d) of the Clean Water Act.
+In addition, a single IBI was developed for low-gradient streams and is applicable statewide.
+These IBIs are included in the Massachusetts Consolidated Assessment and Listing Methodology (CALM) Guidance Manual and are used to determine the aquatic life use support status of wadeable streams for reporting under sections 305(b) and 303(d) of the Clean Water Act.

-See below for four individual reports that include more detail pertaining to the development and calibration of the IBIs for low- and high-gradient streams.
-For additional information that supported the IBI development process, please contact James Meek at 508-767-2863.
+Four individual reports pertaining to the development and calibration of the IBIs for low- and high-gradient streams are available (see below).
+For additional information that supported the IBI development process, please contact WPP at this email address: dep.wpp@mass.gov.